GEMcordelli/Personal-Projects/Artists/README.md

 **UPDATE: finished loading csvs for the first 20 songs in the top 100!
 My next step is to do a bit of EDA on the csvs
     - csvs-as-individuals: I want to do indivudal analysis on each songs lyrics so they can be reincorporated into the original dataframe, so I can incorporate the other metadata when creating algorithms
     - csvs-as-conglomerate: I also want to make one big franken-frame of every single csv, regardless of the speicifc song, so we can make some higher level observations abotu general patterns across lyrics (for example, we can use Fourier transformations to track word frequency; we could separate this by "pivot-wider"-ing the Section column of the csvs.
 Every csv has the same dataframe structure, so this shouldnt be too hard!)

+** UPDATE: Now that we have all of our songs uploaded, I'm going to want to concat all of our csvs into one large dataframe and parse out the frame token by token to check for general trends.
+Then I will want to work on the individual song level in ordet to decipher differences in song sentiment, structure, topic modeling, etc. for comparison across different songs, all correlated to record success and demographic information.